why-jay/chcokr-webapp-starter/README.md

 Make sure the environment variables `FIREBASE_EMAIL` and `FIREBASE_PASSWORD` are properly set on Travis CI.

-## Entry point

-`src/index.jsx` is the starting point of the entire web app.

 ## Background

 This is a single-page web application built with the following choices: